Several variants of the Dumont differential system and permutation statistics: Applications

 which implies that $A(x,p,1)=\sum_{n,k\geq0}N(n,n-k)x^np^k$.
 Hence $\sum_{j\geq0}a_{n,k,j}=N(n,n-k)$, as claimed.

 (C)\quad Let $f_{n,i}=a_{n,i,\lfloor n/2\rfloor}$.
 By \eqref{a-recu-1} and \eqref{a-recu-2}, we have

 with $f_{0,0}=1$.
 Define $f_n(x)=\sum_{i\geq0}f_{n,i}x^i$.
 Then

 with the initial condition $f_0(x)=1$.
-By comparing~\eqref{fny} with~\eqref{Pnx-2}, we see that the polynomials $f_n(x)$ satisfy the same recurrence relation and initial conditions as $\widetilde{P}_n(x)$, so they coincide to each other.
+By comparing~\eqref{fny} with~\eqref{Pnx-2}, we see that the polynomials $f_n(x)$ satisfy the same recurrence relation and initial conditions as $\widetilde{P}_n(x)$, so they agree.
 Similarly, it is easy to verify that which completes the proof. \end{proof}

-We end this subsection by giving another characterization of the numbers $N(n,k)$ and the polynomials $P_n(x)$.
-Assume that